 Internationally, our course will demonstrate the importance of infectious disease epidemiology, the planning to prevent outbreaks and horizon scanning for rising threats, which, if they were to occur, would devastate a country and its people.
 Preparedness planning pays and being knowledgeable about the communicable and non communicable incidents and outbreaks will serve leaders in this domain well.

 Dr Bharat Pankhania, Senior Clinical Lecturer, University of Exeter Medical School with contributions from expert guest speakers.

 Useful for those already working in or considering working in public health, health protection, infection control, environmental health, infections with an animal and human interface, and primary care.

-This six day course will be delivered virtually on Tuesdays and Thursdays from 12 Noon to 16:00 GMT on 2nd, 4th, 9th, 11th, 16th & 18th March 2021 from the comfort of your home and/or office without the need to travel.
+This six day course will be delivered virtually (Autumn dates TBC) from the comfort of your home and/or office without the need to travel.

 The sessions will use a combination of participatory methodologies including presentations, case studies, table top exercises, group discussions and problem-based learning with ample opportunities for discussion, debate and blue sky thinking.

 The course will include approximately 21 taught hours plus self-directed study.
 We advise you to make every effort to join all sessions to gain the most out of the course.
 If you are unable to attend any of the sessions, do not worry, the sessions will be recorded and will be made available.

 For a full programme and/or any other enquiries about the course, please email